 Vassiliki Bay, at the island's southern end, is one of Europe's premier windsurfing destinations.
 The "Eric" wind — a reliable afternoon thermal — kicks up from about noon, creating flat morning water for beginners and choppy afternoon conditions for experienced riders.

-In September, the Eric is slightly gentler than August's peak, which is actually better for intermediate windsurfers.
+In September, the Eric blows slightly gentler than August's peak, which is actually better for intermediate windsurfers.
 Club Vass and other rental shops on the bay offer gear from €35/hour.
 The bay itself is sheltered, so even when the west coast has whitecaps, Vassiliki stays manageable.

 Taverna Season Gets Better

-My favorites in Lefkada Town: Sto Molo on the waterfront for grilled octopus (€12) and a half-liter of house white (€4).
+The standouts in Lefkada Town: Sto Molo on the waterfront for grilled octopus (€12) and a half-liter of house white (€4).
 The local wine is surprisingly good — Lefkada has its own Vertzami grape that produces a deep red unique to the island.

 The Waterfalls Actually Have Water